iskra-delta/idp-animate/README.md

 After the table of offsets, the frames are included.
 Each frame is a glyph.
 You can use either the `TINY` or `LINES` glyph formats, although Animate has only been tested with the `LINES` format.

-All Partner glyph formats support glyphs up to 256x256.
+ > All Partner glyph formats support glyphs up to 256x256.
 However, since the ugpx library doesn't support clipping, the drawing functions don't verify the actual glyph size.
 As a result, it is theoretically possible to have larger glyphs.

+### LINES glyph format

+#### Header

 Here is the LINES glyph header.